-As at 31 March 2023, the Board comprised five Directors.
+As at 31 March 2025, the Board comprised six Directors.
 The Board has considered which of the Directors are Independent Directors for the purposes of the NZX Listing Rules (the Rules).
-Three of the five Directors of Radius Care are Independent Directors.
-The factors relevant to determining whether a Director is an Independent Director are the criteria in the Rules for Director independence, having regard to the factors described in the NZX Code that may impact Director independence.
+Four of the six Directors of Radius Care are Independent Directors, which is a majority of the Board.

+The factors relevant to determining whether a Director is an Independent Director are the criteria set out in the Rules for Director independence and the factors described in the NZX Code that may impact Director independence.